Pujols homers against team that cut him, Dodgers beat Angels

 Angels: INF Jared Walsh (right intercostal strain) could be activated as early as Tuesday in Toronto.

-Dodgers: LHP Garrett Clevinger (right oblique strain) was placed on the 10-day IL Sunday … INF Gavin Lux (left hamstring strain) started a rehab assignment at Triple-A Oklahoma City on Sunday.
+Dodgers: LHP Garrett Cleavinger (right oblique strain) was placed on the 10-day IL Sunday … INF Gavin Lux (left hamstring strain) started a rehab assignment at Triple-A Oklahoma City on Sunday.

 UP NEXT